 Recent gout research has identified certain genetic profiles that indicate a high risk of Allopurinol Hypersensitivity Syndrome (AHS).
 If you fall into the high-risk ethnic groups, your doctor should arrange genetic screening tests prior to choosing allopurinol as your uric acid lowering medication.
 Please see Minimize Allopurinol Side Effects for more information.

-For most gout sufferers it is better to aim for at least one year with a lower target in order to get rid of old uric acid deposits as quickly as possible (Effect of Urate-Lowering Therapy on the Velocity of Size Reduction of Tophi in Chronic Gout).
-For this reason, I recommend maximum allopurinol dose until you have been without a gout flare for six months, and all visible tophi are resolved.
+For most gout sufferers it is better to aim for at least one year with a lower target.
+Because that helps get rid of old uric acid deposits as quickly as possible (Effect of Urate-Lowering Therapy on the Velocity of Size Reduction of Tophi in Chronic Gout).
+For this reason, I started with maximum allopurinol dose.
+As I wanted to resolve visible tophi as quickly as possible.
+So this is something you and your doctor might consider.

 Starting Allopurinol Dosing

 Allopurinol should be started as soon as possible.
 Every day of delay means more destruction of joints and damage to organs.
 Skin, kidneys, and heart are most commonly damaged, but you will see in the gouty tophi guidelines that all organs are at risk.
 Specifically, ignore common bad advice to wait until your gout flare has subsided before starting allopurinol.
 Initiation of allopurinol at first medical contact for acute attacks of gout makes it quite clear that starting allopurinol dosing should not be delayed.